Restful and luxurious

 “It’s a beautiful design that wouldn’t look out of place in the big city or a small town, and offers plenty of versatility when it comes to your lifestyle.”

-Sarah McMullin from Landmark built this house and says ...“It’s a beautiful design that wouldn’t look out of place in the big city or a small town, and offers plenty of versatility when it comes to your lifestyle.”
+The team at Landmark say......“It’s a beautiful design that wouldn’t look out of place in the big city or a small town, and offers plenty of versatility when it comes to your lifestyle.”

 Liveability suggests logical, well-organised interiors and the Wakefield showcases an intuitive flow.
 We wanted to create a contemporary style home that was very much attuned to modern life, while also being restful and luxurious.